xamcat/mobcat-samples/notification_hub_backend_service/README.md

 ## Getting Started

-A accompanying [tutorial](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-backend-service-xamarin-forms) was written alongside this sample providing detailed steps on how to build it from scratch.
-High-level steps are otherwise provided below for getting the sample running on your own infrastructure to aid in further exploration.
+[Tutorials](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-backend-service-xamarin-forms) were written alongside these samples providing detailed steps on how to build each from scratch.
+High-level steps are otherwise provided below for getting the samples running on your own infrastructure to aid in further exploration.

 ### Platform Dependencies